 Deciding to sell your business is a big decision, but preparing the business for sale can sometimes take years.
 There are many factors that must be considered and executed to be certain that the sale will hold up in the due diligence process, and that the highest sale value is obtained.

 One of the hardest issues we must deal with when selling our business is pulling back from the day-to-day operations of the company.
-This can be a very difficult process, not only because of all the blood, sweat and tears we’ve put into it, but also because this has been our lifestyle for many years – working at all hours and wearing many hats whenever necessary.
-We will have a hard time relinquishing control and may believe that no one can perform certain functions as well as we can.
+This can be a very difficult process, first because of all the blood, sweat and tears we’ve put into the business.
+However, it’s also difficult to break a lifestyle cycle we’ve held onto for so many years – working at all hours and wearing many hats whenever necessary.
+As business owners, it is hard to relinquish control and believe that someone else can perform the same functions.

 Below are suggestions as to how this might be accomplished over time:

 - Keep your direct reports to no more than five.
 With your other responsibilities, this is a full plate.
 This will force you to delegate and organize.

 - Organize around task functions and departments.
 Sales, marketing, operations, finance, technology and HR are all different departments and within each of these, there are task functions.
 Start by organizing and delegating responsibilities.

 - Be clear around objectives, goals and vision.
 Have clearly stated goals and objectives where everyone understands what “success” is.
 If the team is guessing what you want to get done, then they may or may not get it right.
 If your desires have been clearly articulated, they may fail on execution, but at least they will be clear on intention.

 - Start small and build.
 Assign various tasks to others and let them perform.
 Delegate tasks off your plate and start spending more time away from the office.
 Leave early, take long weekends, two-week vacations (maybe more?).
 This will give you and the team more confidence that the business can run without you.